ScottLogic/blog/_posts/2023-05-04-langchain-mini.md

 const tools = {
   search: {
     description:
-      "a search engine. useful for when you need to answer questions about current events. input should be a search query.",
+      `a search engine. useful for when you need to answer questions about current events. input should be a search query.`,
     execute: googleSearch,
   },
 };